-Then add the canned tomatoes…
+Then to the pan, add the cut tomatoes…

-…beef broth, and zucchini.
+…beef broth and zucchini.

 Also to the pan, add…

-oregano, pepper, cumin and salt.
+…oregano, pepper, cumin and salt.

-Stir together, turn the heat down to low and cover the pan with a lid for about 8 minutes or until the liquid is absorbed by the noodles.
+Turn the heat down to low and cover the pan with a lid for about 8 minutes or until the liquid is absorbed by the noodles.

 Once the noodles have absorbed the liquid…

-…to the pan, add chopped cilantro, grated parmesan cheese and lime juice.
+…to the pan, add chopped cilantro, grated Parmesan cheese and lime juice.
 Stir together.